Arthur McInnarney: 1948 NZ Trial, Auckland, and Mt Albert

 McInnarney was then named in the Auckland touring side to play three matches against Canterbury, West Coast, and Wellington in mid July.
 The selectors were Jim Clark, Dougie McGregor, and Stan Prentice.
-He was named in the first tour game against Canterbury to be played on July 17 at Athletic Park.
-Auckland won a “fast and spectacular game” 32 to 22.
+He was named in the first tour game against Canterbury to be played on 17 July at Athletic Park.
+Auckland won a "fast and spectacular game" 32 to 22.
 McInnarney did not start the game but he appeared in a photograph showing the play during the game so he clearly came on as a replacement.

 The next game against West Coast just a day later at Wingham Park in Greymouth.
-McInnarney played on the left wing in an 18-2 loss before a crowd of 4,000.
-The Auckland team was criticised as playing “like first graders” in a match which “was highlighted throughout by flying fists, and hasty tongues”.
-For a disappointing Auckland side it was said that “perhaps, R. Cunninghman, A. McInnarney and R. Roff could be separated from the remainder.
-They worked hard, and were responsible for many openings, which, if they had been followed up, would have resulted in a score”.
-Just two days later the Auckland side played its final tour match, against Wellington on July 20.
-Auckland won 14-5 on the Basin Reserve in Wellington before 2,500 spectators in wet weather.
-McInnarney on the wing “was a source of danger” throughout the match.
-His try came in the second half when the “Wellington defence collapsed under the strong Auckland attack”.
-It was the be the last representative game of McInnarney’s career and he seemingly retired at the end of the season.
+McInnarney played on the left wing in an 18–2 loss before a crowd of 4,000.
+The Auckland team was criticised as playing "like first graders" in a match which "was highlighted throughout by flying fists, and hasty tongues".
+For a disappointing Auckland side it was said that "perhaps, R. Cunninghman, A. McInnarney and R. Roff could be separated from the remainder.
+They worked hard, and were responsible for many openings, which, if they had been followed up, would have resulted in a score".
+Just two days later the Auckland side played its final tour match, against Wellington on 20 July.
+Auckland won 14–5 on the Basin Reserve in Wellington before 2,500 spectators in wet weather.
+McInnarney on the wing "was a source of danger" throughout the match.
+His try came in the second half when the "Wellington defence collapsed under the strong Auckland attack".
+It was the be the last representative game of McInnarney's career and he seemingly retired at the end of the season.

 Personal life

 World War 2

-At the time of his enlistment McInnarney’s address was listed as “N.Z.
-Newspapers, Shortland St., Auckland”.
-While his next of kin was his wife, Freda Eleanor McInnarney (nee.
-Miller) who was living on Nixon Avenue., Otahuhu.
+At the time of his enlistment McInnarney's address was listed as "N.Z.
+Newspapers, Shortland St., Auckland".
+While his next of kin was his wife, Freda Eleanor McInnarney (née Miller) who was living on Nixon Avenue., Otahuhu.
 His address was more likely his workplace as he worked at the Auckland Star newspaper.
-He was a compositor’s apprentice by trade.
+He was a compositor's apprentice by trade.
 He was a Trooper in the war in the 4th Armoured Brigade as part of the Second New Zealand Expeditionary Force.
 It was reported on 29 September 1944 in the Auckland Star that he had been wounded with his rank listed at Corporal.
 Following the war he was awarded the War Medal 1939-1945 and the New Zealand War Service Medal.

 Marriage and Family

 Arthur McInnarney married Freda Eleanor Miller in 1938.
-They had a son named Terence Kerrigan McInnarney Godsmark (1941-2007).
+They had a son named Terence Kerrigan McInnarney Godsmark (1941–2007).
 He separated from his wife and she remarried while Arthur married Olga May Morgan in 1950.
 They had a son.
 Arthur died on 8 June 1986, aged 68, at Greenwoods Private Hospital in Epsom.
 He had been living in Ellerslie prior to this.